-Tasmania's clear waters and biologically diverse environment offer some of the best temperate diving in the world.
-With more than 5,000 kilometres of coastline and more than 45,000 ha of marine reserves, there's no shortage of easily accessible underwater wilderness to explore.
+Tasmania's clear, clean waters offer some of the best temperate diving in the world.
+With more than 5,000 kilometres of coastline and more than 45,000 ha of marine reserves, there's no shortage of underwater wilderness to explore.

-Tasmania's east coast is a diving mecca, with several protected, deep water dive sites.
-The town of Bicheno has exceptional diving, including the popular Paradise Reef, the deep water Golden Bommies and the gullies of Magic Garden in the Governors Island Marine Reserve.
-The Reserve is one of the best dive sites in Australia.
+Tasmania's East Coast is a diving mecca with protected, deep water dive sites.
+The town of Bicheno has exceptional diving.
+Try the popular Paradise Reef, the deep water Golden Bommies and the gullies of Magic Garden in the Governors Island Marine Reserve, one of the best dive sites in Australia.

-Further down the coast, divers will find marine reserves with some of the highest marine biodiversity around Maria Island.
-Also off the north-west tip of Maria Island is one of Tasmania's prime dive sites, the Troy D, a 55 metre former Hopper Barge scuttled in 2007 to form an artificial reef and now teeming with marine life.
+Further south, the highest marine biodiversity is found around Maria Island.
+Also off Maria Island is one of Tasmania's best dive sites, the Troy D. The 55metre former Hopper Barge was scuttled in 2007 to form an artificial reef and is now teeming with marine life.